 Am/Can Ch.
-Fairytale's Aramis
+Fairytale's Aramis, HOF

 (BIS/BISS Ch Sendero's Our Tornado, HIC, TT, HOF x